ivanivanov-github/e-commerce-app/README.md

 # E-COMMERCE

 #### The e-commerce-app is a fully online and modern e commerce store concept.
 It is implemented with a simple login in system, allows users to add products to their cart, confirm a transaction to buy the products in their cart, add comments on the products, and even sell their own items on the store!
+(CRUD operations)

 ### The purpose of this project is to learn and practice concepts related to:
 > - HTML/CSS/JavaScript